iGEM2025DryLab/BioMCP/bio_mcp/README.md

 - Test individual clients with `clients` command

 **Tool Installation Issues**
-- PROPKA: `pip install propka`
+- PROPKA: `pip install propka` or `conda install -c conda-forge propka3`
-- PyMOL: Requires separate installation from https://pymol.org/
+- PyMOL: `conda install -c conda-forge pymol-open-source` (recommended) or from https://pymol.org/

+**Tool Detection Issues**
+- Set environment variable: `export PYMOL_EXECUTABLE=/path/to/your/pymol`
+- Ensure tools are in your PATH: `which pymol` and `which propka3`
+- For conda environments: activate the environment before running Bio MCP
+- Use the test script: `python3 test_tools.py` to verify tool detection

 ### Getting Help